Off-page search engine optimization is not just about links.

-Of course, you have to create useful content.
+Of course, you have to create useful, high quality content.
 When you see several of your pages ranking in Google search results, it doesn’t matter what positions those pages hold – you can pass more link juice to them through any of the link building strategies below:

-Branded thematic keywords will give you an edge over the competition.
+Branded thematic keywords will give you an edge over the competition and serves as a leading SEO technique.
 No matter how many top brands are dominating the top 10 organic listings, you can find yourself driving motivated visitors to your site.

-When it comes to on-page SEO, the title tag is the most important factor.
+When it comes to on-page search engine optimization, the title tag is the most important factor.
 That’s why it’s important to use your keywords in the right manner in your titles.

 Brian Dean did some experiments and found that when you start a title with keywords, you rank better in the SERPs.

 In general, the closer you place the keyword in the beginning of the title tag, the more weight it’ll have with search engines.